 » Inventory Forecasting

-Lokad determines the optimal reorder point as a function of expected demand, lead time and service level
+are used, the reorder point is computed as a function of expected demand, lead time and service level

 .
-Frequently, new users are confronted for the first time with the notion of Service Level.
+The reorder quantity is computed as the reorder point minus the stock on hand and minus the stock on order.
+The service level represent the desired probability of non getting a stock-out.
 The following article gives a short introduction to the topic and guidance on how to set appropriate service levels.
 If Lokad cannot import the service level values from your business app, those settings can be managed within Lokad

 The implicit assumption within this statement: It is not economic to always be able to service an order from stock on hand.
 Deciding on the right